Diamond Clarity Guide

-Cavity: the cavities can appear colorless depending on the type of included minerals that exist within the body of the diamond.
+Cavities are surface dents or cracks in a diamond.
+They can appear colorless or colored based on the type of minerals that exist within the body of the diamond.
 If the crystal inclusions of the cavity are colored, they will then be much more obvious in appearance and can most likely be seen with the unaided eye.

 What is a clarity plot?
 A clarity plot is a figure that shows the locations and types of imperfections in a diamond.
 The flaws are identified by a skilled grader using 10x magnification.
-When you purchase a diamond and recieve a GIA or AGS certificate, the report usually comes with a clarity plot, especially if the diamond is 1 Carat or heavier.
+When you purchase a diamond and receive a GIA or AGS certificate, the report usually comes with a clarity plot, especially if the diamond is 1 Carat or heavier (see an example below).